Documentation Index

 def remove_task(self, task_id: str):

-Remove a task from the pending queue.
+Remove a task from the pending queue or main task queue.

 reorder_tasks